tejaswivegi/github-slideshow/_post/0000-01-02-tejaswivegi.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"the value of second slide system  -tejaswivegi"
+"the value of first
+slide system  -tejaswivegi"
 Use the left arrow to go back!